 However, a full evaluation of potential temperature impacts of hydroelectric power generation on the Columbia River will most likely require analysis of hydraulic and temperature conditions on a system-wide basis.
-Hydraulic and temperature influences from upstream dams may currently mask project-related impacts.
-The only way to properly understand these impacts is to examine the river more comprehensively through perhaps a system-wide TMDL study such as that which is under consideration or development by EPA.
+Hydraulic and temperature influences from upstream dams complicate the evaluation of project-related impacts.
+The only way to properly understand these impacts is to examine the river more comprehensively through a system-wide TMDL study such as that which is under consideration or development by EPA.

 b) Fish Ladders.
 Wells Dam has two fish ladders, one at each end of the dam.
 NMFS requires monitoring of the ladders every two hours May 1 to November 15 and to discontinue trapping when temperatures exceed 20.6°C. In 2001 and 2003, supplemental temperature recording equipment was added to the east ladder.
-No exceedances were recorded in 2001 but 2003 exceedances were recorded on three hourly occasions.
+No exceedances were recorded in 2001 or 2002, but in 2003 exceedances were recorded on three hourly occasions.